-Promulgation of rules related to registration is necessary under statute.
-This supplies a regulatory framework for the practice of sanitarians.
-The proposed changes supply greater clarity for registrants and aid them in understanding the requirements of the rules.
+Promulgation of rules related to licensure is necessary under statute.
+This supplies a regulatory framework for the practice of physician's assistants.
+The proposed changes supply greater clarity to licensees and aid in understanding the requirements of the rules.

 B. Describe the difference between current behavior/practice and desired behavior/practice.